 The breed was nearly destroyed in the 17th Century when breeders attempted to make him the size of a squirrel.
 But Chinese fanciers stepped in and saved him, by breeding him with their similar toy dogs.
 When they restored the breed, they took him back to England where he was refined to the pup that we know and love today.
 The Maltese is currently the 37th most popular dog in America, ranked by the American Kennel Club (AKC).

-His other parent, the Poodle, is a purebred dog, who more commonly known as the flamboyant national dog of France for his pretty tufts and pompon haircuts.
-He comes in three sizes; the Standard measuring 15 inches or taller in height, the Miniature measuring under 15 inches and the Toy measuring 10 inches and under, and each are the same dog, just a variation in size.
+His other parent, the Poodle, is a purebred dog, more commonly known as the flamboyant national dog of France for his pretty tufts and pompon haircuts.
+He comes in three sizes: the Standard measuring 15 inches or taller in height, the Miniature measuring under 15 inches, and the Toy measuring 10 inches and under.
+Each is the same dog, just a variation in size.

 However, unbeknownst to even the most knowledgeable of dog fanatics, the Poodle is originally a duck hunter from Germany, and his incredible nose has also lent him to truffle hunters throughout Europe.
 He is now more commonly known to sit on the laps of beautiful French Aristocrats and Royalty alike, and he is currently ranked as the 7th most popular dog in America by the AKC.

-These guys share the same eyes, button shaped and dark brown (on rare occasions they can be blue for the lighter Maltipoos).
-Their small black noses and black lined lips poke out of a short moustache, with a mischievous smile.
+These guys share the same eyes, button-shaped and dark brown (on rare occasions they can be blue for the lighter Maltipoos).
+Their small black noses and black lined lips poke out of a short mustache, with a mischievous smile.

 Beware of breeders who offer a ‘teacup’ size dog of either breed as they are prone to genetic disorders and are often riddled with health issues.
-Although a ‘teacup’ dog technically weighs 5 pound or under and therefore a small Maltese could be considered as one, they are bred from the runts of litters in order to make them as small as possible.
+Although a ‘teacup’ dog technically weighs five pounds or under and therefore a small Maltese could be considered as one, they are bred from the runts of litters in order to make them as small as possible.